 Commissions and original artwork

 Commissioning is the process of requesting the creation of art on behalf of someone else.
 A buyer will hire an artist, who will produce an original piece based on that client’s request.
-Art commissions may come from individuals, businesses, organisations or even governments.
+Art commissions may come from individuals, businesses, organizations, or even governments.

 Commissions are an excellent way to create valuable, unique, high-quality art for customers.
 They are getting a product for commercial or personal use that they couldn’t otherwise create or replicate.